portiaAI/portia-agent-examples/README.md

 This project demonstrates how to use Portia with local LLMs and the Obsidian app.
 It uses the [Obsidian MCP server](https://github.com/StevenStavrakis/obsidian-mcp) to interact with the Obsidian app, and local LLM (default to [qwen3:4b](https://ollama.com/models/qwen3:4b)).

 ## [KYC Agent](https://github.com/portiaAI/portia-agent-examples/tree/main/kyc-agent/)

+This agent shows the advantages of policy driven filtering within the KYC domain.
+It loads risks up for a given customer and then triages them against a policy.